 Are these good reasons de facto to abolish work?

-But if these things are all true it at least gives us good reasons to be suspicious of libertarians who talk about the freedom of the workplace.
+But if these things are all true it at least gives us good reasons to be suspicious of libertarians who talk about the freedom of the modern workplace.

 First, what abolishing work does not mean.